How to Apply

 Soumendu Bagchi – (Aerospace Engineering) – Exploiting Moiré Effects to Control Plasma-Patterning of Twisted Bilayer Graphene

-Pouyan Karimi – (Mechanical Science and Engineering) – Multiphysics Simulation of Polymer Nanocomposites
+Pouyan Karimi – (Mechanical Science and Engineering) – Simulation of Nanocomposites with a Focus on Electrical Properties

 Zhixia Li – (Nuclear, Plasma, and Radiological Engineering) – Study the effect of Surface Defects on Hydrophobicity at Rare-Earth Oxide–Water Interfaces using Molecular Dynamics Simulations driven by ab initio-based Neural Network Potentials